jzbjyb/OmniTab/README.md

 # OmniTab: Omnivorous Pretraining for Table-based QA

-This repository contains the code, pre-trained models, and data for our paper [OmniTab: Pretraining with Natural and Synthetic Data for Few-shot Table-based Question Answering](https://arxiv.org/pdf/2207.03637.pdf).
+This repository contains the code, pre-trained models, and data for our paper [OmniTab: Pretraining with Natural and Synthetic Data for Few-shot Table-based Question Answering](https://arxiv.org/pdf/2207.03637.pdf) by Zhengbao Jiang, Yi Mao, Pengcheng He, Graham Neubig, Weizhu Chen.

 ## Overview

-We propose an **omnivorous** pretraining approach that consumes **natural** data to endow models with the ability to understand and align NL with tables, and **synthetic** questions to train models to perform reasoning.
+We propose an **omnivorous** pretraining approach that consumes **natural** data to endow models with the ability to understand and align natural language with tables, and **synthetic** questions to train models to perform reasoning.

 <p align="center">
   <img align="middle" src="res/omnitab.png" height="350" alt="OmniTab"/>